 When it comes to pet waste stations, we know that your needs may vary.
-For example, in more moisture-rich climates, a covered waste receptacle will make a huge difference in keeping everything neat and tidy.
+For example, in more moisture-rich climates, a covered pet waste station or dog waste receptacle will make a huge difference in keeping everything neat and tidy.
 Do you need a multi-bag dispenser for a high-traffic area?
 What about an attention-grabbing sign to remind folks to actually use the station?
 Check out the options below to help you find the right pet waste station option or options to best fit your needs!

 Comparing Our Pet Waste Stations